samgar011/demo-currency-app/README.md

 docker-compose up
 ```

-This will start the application please dont forget to check your logs on your terminal
+This will start the application please do not forget to check your logs on your terminal

 ---